-The following discussion and analysis of the financial results of Rochester Public Utilities (RPU or the Utility) provides an overview of the Utility's financial activities for the year ended December 31, 2021 with a comparative analysis to the year ended December 31, 2020.
-This discussion is designed, and intended to be used, in conjunction with the financial statements and notes, which follow this section.
+The following discussion and analysis of the financial results of Rochester Public Utilities (RPU or the Utility) provides an overview of the Utility's financial activities for the year ended December 31, 2022 with a comparative analysis to the year ended December 31, 2021.
+This Management's Discussion & Analysis (MD&A) presentation is designed, and is intended to be used, in conjunction with the financial statements and notes, which follow this section.